shivamwaghela/BooksMart-A-Book-Shopping-App/Project Journal.md

 1. What did the team do in the past week? : The team decided on the API to be implemented by each team member.
 2. What is the team going to do next week?: Each team member will design the structure of their API.
 3. What are the current blockers/challenges the team is facing? : The team did not face any challenges during the week.

+## Week 4 (04/16/18 - 04/21/18)
+1. What did the team do in the past week? :
+2. What is the team going to do next week? :
+3. What are the current blockers/challenges? :